grackle-project/grackle/README.rst

 Grackle is a chemistry and radiative cooling library for astrophysical simulations and models.
 The core library provides interfaces for C, C++ and Fortran simulation codes.
-The project also offers the Pygrackle package to provide Python bindings.
+The project also offers the Gracklepy package to provide Python bindings.

 Features
 --------